• Update: Due to scheduled maintenance, select A+FCU services will be unavailable starting February 23 at 1 am Read Full Alert

 Home Equity Line of Credit (HELOC)

-A HELOC also typically adds a second mortgage to the home and functions similar to a credit card, allowing you to borrow funds as needed during an initial draw period, generally 5-10 years.
+A HELOC also typically adds a second mortgage to the home and functions similar to a credit card, allowing you to borrow funds as needed during an initial draw period, generally 5 to 10 years.

 Like a credit card, you’ll only make payments if you draw funds and you don’t have to borrow the whole amount.
 During the draw period, you’ll typically make interest-only payments on the amount borrowed, but you can choose to pay more, repay the loan, or borrow more as you pay down the balance.

-After the draw period ends, the loan will generally go into repayment for 15-20 years.
-Keep in mind, HELOCs traditionally offer a low variable rate, which means your payment can fluctuate over time.
+After the draw period ends, the loan will generally go into repayment for 15 to 20 years.
+Keep in mind that HELOCs traditionally offer a low variable rate, which means your payment can fluctuate over time.

 All of these loans can be used for virtually anything and each offers competitive rates and larger loan amounts that a personal loan or credit card can’t match.
-You may even qualify for a tax deduction, so it’s a good idea to consult with a tax professional as you prepare to make a decision.
+You may even qualify for a tax deduction, so it’s a good idea to consult with a tax professional as you prepare to implement a choice.

 The bottom line is which – if any of these loans – is best for your situation depends on several factors, including how much equity you have, the amount of cash needed, your ideal repayment term, the purpose of the loan, and your budget.